-- 1. Definitions: - A. Emergencies are those conditions that require prompt intervening action to maintain physical, mental and emotional health of pupils, and which require only first aid by school personnel as defined in Emergency Care Procedures & Policies. - B. Emergency Nursing Services means nursing assessment and may include intervening action by a registered nurse, or designated person(s) under his/her direction, or condition that require prompt or immediate action. - 2.
-The Emergency Nursing Service shall be under direction of: - A. A Medical Advisor to the District will be a local physician appointed by the Board. - B. Nurse/Health Coordinator who serves Mineral Unified School District. - C. The building principals or their designees shall assist the Staff Nurse/Health Coordinator. - 3.
-Designated persons shall be trained in first aid procedures through an acceptable first aid course to provide Emergency Nursing Service.
-These designated individuals shall hold current Red Cross Certificates and have such other training as determined necessary by the school nurse and Medical Advisor.
-Emergency Medical Training (EMT) is desirable but not required.
-The School Nurse and/or Health Coordinator shall coordinate or conduct additional inservice training regarding emergency care as deemed necessary.
-The school shall allow designated persons adequate time to attend necessary inservice.
+- 1. Emergency Nursing Services shall include protocols for dealing with pupil accidental injury, illness and administration of medication at all school sponsored activities including but not limited to curricular, co-curricular and extra-curricular activities and a method to record each incident of service provided. - 2.
+The Emergency Nursing Service shall be under direction of: - A. A Medical Advisor to the District will be a local physician appointed by the Board. - B. Nurse who serves the Mineral Unified School District. - C. The building principals or their designees shall assist the staff nurse persons will be selected by each building principal who shall be responsible for emergency first aid in the absence of the nurse.
+They will function as is reasonable and prudent according to their training. - 3.
+Designated persons shall be trained in first aid procedures through an acceptable first aid course to provide emergency nursing service.
+These designated individuals shall have such training as determined necessary by the school nurse and medical advisor.
+The school nurse shall coordinate or conduct additional inservice training regarding emergency care as deemed necessary.
+The school shall allow designated persons adequate time to attend necessary in-service.
 Faculty or other personnel trained in first aid shall be designated by name to serve at specific times during school hours and extra-curricular functions, whenever feasible, as renders for first response care if an emergency situation arises.
 This list shall be posted in the school office.
-It is the responsibility of everyone working in the school to be aware of whom the designated persons are their area of each building.
+It is the responsibility of everyone working in the school to be aware of whom the designated persons are for their area of each building. - 4.
+The school nurse will annually review with the building principals and other administration the plans